ramirezi29/GitCommits/README.md

 ## API Call Code Snippet
-Error handling included to notify the user of an issue with their request
+Error handling included notifying the user of an issue with their request
 ```swift

 private let networkManager = NetworkManager()